 then $Z_1$ is the random lifetime that appears in a replacement model recently studied in the literature (see eq.
 (5) in \cite{DicrescenzoDigironimo}) where, at a fixed time $t$, an item with lifetime distribution function $F$ is replaced by another item having the same age and a lifetime distribution function $G$.

-In general the random variable $Z_n$ represents a suitable scaling of the random variable $Z_1$ and, as $n$ increases, the distribution of $Z_n$ is more concentrated around the point $t$.
+In general the distribution functions of the random variables $\{Z_n:n\geq 1\}$ are suitable mo\-difications of the distribution function of $Z_1$ and, as $n$ increases, the distribution of $Z_n$ is more concentrated around the point $t$.
 Throughout this section we set